spacetimeengineer/mupy/README.md

 ### Scope
 This systems scope is just too large to even discuss.
 It was named manufacturing utility becasue it was meant to b an open source super tool which could help model the waywe build the future.

+### Claim

+mu represents a technology which would eventually be required (in conjuction with other technologies such as AI, Quantum Computers, Cryptocurrency, ) to achieve a type 1 civilization.
+Mu prescribes a pathway to the development of the future and a new way to consider and even execute the future in a way that should amke everybody happy.